 Google Cloud Platform

-The six different Load Balancers are summarized by Google with one of the feature covered being Preserve Client IP:
+The six different Load Balancers are summarized by Google with one of the feature covered being Preserve Client IP

 Google also has more detailed comparison going as far as explaining how preservation of client IP can be done with the various Load Balancers:

-The TCP Proxy Header referred to in this table refers to the PROXY protocol.
+referred to in this table refers to the PROXY protocol.
 Therefore, TCP and SSL Proxies support the PROXY protocol.

 Amazon Web Services

-• Network Load Balancer preserves the source address and port without the X-Forwarded-For header or the PROXY protocol when targets are identified by instance ID.
+header or the PROXY protocol when targets are identified by instance ID.
 When targets are identified by IP address, the source address is not preserved.
-To work around this limitation, the Network Load Balancer supports the PROXY protocol version 2.
+To work around this limitation, the Network Load Balancer supports the PROXY protocol version 2. - Application Load Balancers (ALB) automatically forward the X-Forwarded-For header to their targets.

 Cloudflare